 Convening Cyber Experts to Combat Cyber Criminals

-USTelecom, along with the Information Technology Industry Council (ITI) and the Consumer Technology Association (CTA) launched the Council to Secure the Digital Economy (CSDE) to bring together companies from across the information technology and communications sectors to collaboratively combat increasingly sophisticated and emerging global cyber threats.
+USTelecom, along with the Consumer Technology Association (CTA), launched the Council to Secure the Digital Economy (CSDE) to bring together companies from across the information technology and communications sectors to collaboratively combat increasingly sophisticated and emerging global cyber threats.

 CSDE authored the 2021 Botnet and IoT Security Guide in an effort to combat the paralyzing force of botnets and distributed attacks.
 Read the full report to learn best practices, from “baseline” to “advanced,” all Information and Communications Technology (ICT) stakeholders can use to protect their networks against cybersecurity threats.

 The Communications Sector Coordinating Council (CSCC), with its government partners, works to protect the nation’s communications critical infrastructure and key resources (CIKR) from harm and to ensure that the nation’s communications networks and systems are secure, resilient, and rapidly restored after a natural or manmade disaster.